 Accommodation during the EBC and Ama Dablam Trek

 Accommodation during the trek is the most frequently asked question by trekkers.
 To speak the truth there are many lodges and tea houses being operated in the Himalayas region but are limited with the occupancy of rooms and also the numbers of hotels.
-As the Himalayan region are the conserved area, only limited numbers of hotels/lodges/tea house can be seen but it depends upon the altitude where we are.
+As the Himalayan region are a conserved area, only a limited number of hotels/lodges/tea house can be seen but it depends upon the altitude where we are.
 The more we ascend the less number of hotels and lodges can be seen, further as the elevation increases the level of accommodation decrease.
 Normally in Lukla and Namche Bazzar more hotels and lodges are found than the other overnight place.

 The accommodation in the trek will be basic, with attach toilet in some of the places below the 3500m, here are some of the basic information about the lodges/hotels and tea house during the trek to the Everest Base Camp according to the Day To Day itinerary to EBC: